-States will keep complete records of library books school-wise and these shall be uploaded on the UDISE+.

-- Questions related to library grant and library books have been incorporated in UDISE+, Shagunotsav, District PGI and bi-monthly reporting of Head Masters and Principals for monitoring of grants and availability of books in the school. - States and UTs are to ensure regular visits to the schools by CRCs, BRCs and DEOs and send reports on utilisation of library grant and availability of books on a common platform to be shared by MHRD. - Monitoring may be conducted regularly to check the progress of library grant utilisation, availability of library room, reading corners and other library related infrastructure in schools and their usage.

-- GIS based mapping gives the location of all schools along the length and breadth of the country.
+- States will keep complete records of library books school-wise and these shall be uploaded on the UDISE+ and PRABANDH. - Questions related to library grant and library books have been incorporated in UDISE+, Shagunotsav, District PGI and bi-monthly reporting of Head Masters and Principals for monitoring of grants and availability of books in the school. - States and UTs are to ensure regular visits to the schools by CRCs, BRCs and DEOs and send reports on utilisation of library grant and availability of books on a common platform to be shared by MOE. - Monitoring may be conducted regularly to check the progress of library grant utilisation, availability of library room, reading corners and other library related infrastructure in schools and their usage. - GIS based mapping gives the location of all schools along the length and breadth of the country.
 The Report Card facility of the GIS system also provides vital basic information on the school.
-The report card is generated by the information provided in the UDISE+. - application will be used to ensure accuracy of data provided through UDISE+ system.
+The report card is generated by the information provided in the UDISE+. - Third party mobile based application will be used to ensure accuracy of data provided through UDISE+ system.
 The application has a provision for crowd sourcing information through the feedback mechanism on interventions such as Library Grant of Samagra Shiksha.
 This enhances transparency and also helps in validating the information thereby making it more robust and credible.

-- States / UTs are advised to nominate a State / UT Nodal officer who is a single point contact person for MHRD for library and reading. - Best stories developed by the States will be recognised and rewarded.
+States and UTs are advised to nominate a State and UT Nodal officer who is a single point contact person for MoEfor library and reading.